nasim-alamdari/RealTime-Custom-Keyword-Spotting/README.md

 # Real-time Multilingual Custom Keyword Spotting via Few Shot Learning
 - Proposing a lightweight few-shot keyword spotting (FS-KWS) for personalization of keyword spotting or wake-word detection running in real-time on an edge device.
-- The customization is achieved by recording audio from the user for less than 30 seconds, then segmenting the speaker's audio to 1-second speech audio files via a deep learning model.
+- The customization is achieved by recording audio from the user for less than 30 seconds, then segmenting the speaker's audio to 1-second speech audio files via a deep learning model [2].
 Segmented audio files were then used to fine-tune and customize an efficientnet-B0-based multilingual keyword spotting model through few-shot learning.
-The baseline model that we used in this study is based on [Harvard-edge](https://github.com/harvard-edge/multilingual_kws) work.
+The baseline model that we used in this study is based on [Harvard-edge](https://github.com/harvard-edge/multilingual_kws)[2] work.
+- Our model operates on short audio chunks (1 seconds) but at a much higher tempo- ral resolution (every 25 ms).
-- Observed processing time for each 1-second audio chunk observed was 60 ms.
+- Average processing time for each 1-second audio chunk observed to be 60 ms.

 ## Solution Architecture